 1) Have your primary care physician or specialist take the tryptase test: sample, LabCorp (though this site does not recommend any particular source).
 This requires a blood draw.

-2) If the test results indicates a tryptase count (wild type or mature) of 7.5 or higher (i.e., "rounds up to 8"), you may have Hereditary Alpha Tryptasemia (Lyons 2019).
+2) If the test results indicates a tryptase count (wild type or mature) of 6.2 or higher, you may have Hereditary Alpha Tryptasemia (Giannetti et. al 2021).
 To confirm this genetically, have your primary care physician or specialist submit your results to Gene by Gene.
-While this site does not make any recommendations for/against this company, as of July 2019, they are the only company we're aware of that performs this specialized genetic test.
+While this site does not make any recommendations for/against this company, as of July 2019, they are the only company in the US (we're aware of) that performs this specialized genetic test.
 It is under $200, and at time of publication, is not covered by insurance.

 3) If your test results indicate you have have more than 4 copies of a combination of alpha &/or beta TPSAB1, you may want to contact the NIH.
 The following research studies are occasionally open to HATS patients: